Nazar

 Great-Horned Owl

-She arrived in 2011 (age unknown).
+She arrived in 2012 (age unknown).
 Found in Haddonfield, NJ, after a vehicle impact, she was left with a permanently injured left wing and has little to no use of that wing.
-Athena, named for the Greek goddess of wisdom, is currently training as an Education Team member and can occasionally be seen at programming.
+Athena had her right eye removed due to increased pressure and discomfort.
+Athena, named for the Greek goddess of wisdom, is an Education Team member and can occasionally be seen at programming.